hazelcast/hazelcast-reference-manual/src/JCache-APICacheWriter.md

 ### CacheWriter

-A `javax.cache.integration.CacheWriter` is used to update an external backend resource.
-If the cache is configured to be `write-through` this process is executed transparently to the users code otherwise at the current state there is no way to trigger writing changed entries to the external resource to a user defined point in time.
+You use a `javax.cache.integration.CacheWriter` to update an external backend resource.
+If the cache is configured to be `write-through`, this process is executed transparently to the users code.
+Otherwise, there is currently no way to trigger writing changed entries to the external resource to a user-defined point in time.

 If bulk operations throw an exception, `java.util.Collection` has to be cleaned of all successfully written keys so the cache implementation can determine what keys are written and can be applied to the cache state.

+The following example performs the following tasks.

+- It implements `CacheWriter`.
+- It overrides the `write` method to write the specified entry to the underlying store.
+- It overrides the `writeAll` method to write the specified entires to the underlying store.
+- It overrides the `delete` method to delete the key entry from the store.
+- It overrides the `deleteAll` method to delete the data and keys from the underlying store for the given collection of keys, if present.

 ```java
 public class UserCacheWriter